markdom/specification/1.0/markdom.md

 This event represents the continuation of a sequence of [*Markdom contents*].

-Calling this method must be must be followed by a call to `onContentBegin`.
+Calling this method must be followed by a call to `onContentBegin`.

 ###### `onNextListItem` {#api-handler-handler-onnextlistitem}